App version: 0.1.0

 How Cross-Collateralized Loans Work

 A secured loan is one that is backed by collateral, which is an asset like a house or car.
-If a borrower fails to pay back their loan, their lender can seize the collateral and sell it to recoup some of their losses.
+If a borrower fails to pay back the loan, the lender can seize the collateral and sell it to recoup some of their losses.
 With cross-collateralized loans, even if you pay off the first loan, the collateral for that loan is still used to secure the second.
-Fail to pay off the second loan, and you could lose your property.
+If you fail to pay off the second loan, you could lose your asset.

 Pros and Cons of Cross-Collateralized Loans